ifduyue/pyssdb/TUTORIAL.rst

     'Whoa!'

-We can also set items with TTL (time to live), TTL determines how long, in seconds, a item will exist:
+We can also set items with TTL (time to live), TTL determines how long, in seconds, an item will exist:

     >>> ssdb.setx('1 second life', 'God, it\'s short!', 1)
     True